pypa/setuptools/README.txt

 ---------------------------

 Like other distutils-based distributions, Distribute doesn't provide an uninstaller yet.
-It's all manual !
+It's all done manually!

 Distribute is installed in three steps:

-1- it gets out of the way an existing installation of Setuptools 2- it installs a `fake` setuptools installation
+1. it gets out of the way an existing installation of Setuptools
+2. it installs a `fake` setuptools installation
-3- it installs distribute
+3. it installs distribute

 Distribute can be removed like this:

-- run `easy_install -m Distribute`.
-This will remove the Distribute reference from `easy-install.pth` *or* edit the file and remove it yourself.
+- run ``easy_install -m Distribute``.
+This will remove the Distribute reference from ``easy-install.pth``.
+Otherwise, edit the file and remove it yourself.
-- remove the distribute*.egg file located in your site-packages directory
+- remove the ``distribute*.egg`` file located in your site-packages directory
-- remove the setuptools.pth file located in you site-packages directory
+- remove the ``setuptools.pth`` file located in you site-packages directory
-- remove the easy_install script located in you sys.prefix/bin directory
+- remove the easy_install script located in you ``sys.prefix/bin`` directory
-- remove the setuptools*.egg directory located in your site-packages directory if any.
+- remove the ``setuptools*.egg`` directory located in your site-packages directory, if any.

 If you want to get back to setuptools:

 - reinstall setuptools using its instruction.

-Last:
+Lastly:

 - remove the *.OLD.* directory located in your site-packages directory if any, **once you have checked everything was working correctly again**.